Abu Dhabi says vaccinated tourists need no boosters to enter

 The updated Abu Dhabi tourism website now says that the new rule does not apply to international visitors, who may enter the city-state if they have received both doses.
 State media reported the update on Monday.

-All visitors, whether residents or tourists, also must present a negative virus test taken within the last two weeks to gain entry to the capital and to its public places, including malls and gyms.
+All visitors also must present a recent negative virus test to gain entry to the capital and to its public places, including malls and gyms.
+Residents must have taken the test within the last two weeks.
+Tourists must test negative before departure and on arrival.

 Infections have surged in the UAE in recent weeks fueled by the spread of the highly contagious omicron variant.